On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

 \subsection{Interesting Rate Regime}

 In coding theory, the code rate depends on the application and the interesting rate regime varies from close to zero to almost one.
 In CS systems, the signal is sparse in some domain and becomes increasingly sparse as the dimension increases.
-Intuitively, this means we can use codes with very little redundancy or very high code rate to represent the signal.
-So the interesting rate regime for CS systems is the high-rate regime.
-We consider the relationship between the system parameters and how they scale as the rate goes to one.
-The answer lies in the scaling law analysis developed in this paper.
+Intuitively, this means that one can use codes with very little redundancy or very high code rate to represent the signal.
+The setting where CS systems achieve the largest gains corresponds to the high-rate regime in coding.
+Therefore, we consider how the system parameters must scale as the rate goes to one.
+It is important to note that the results provide bounds for a wide range of rates, but are tight as the rate approaches one.